oVirt/ovirt-site/source/feature/remove-dc-entity-network.html.md

 *   DC-> Host qos sub tab
 *   DC-> VM qos sub tab
 *   Cluster->Logical network sub tab
-    -   Add network
+    -   Add/Edit network
         -   remove 'The Network will be added to the Data Center 'dc name' as well' from the dialog.
+        -   Add 'required', 'management', 'display', 'migration' and 'gluster' properties.
     -   Manage networks
-        -   Remove the attach/detach column (there is no concept of attaching and detaching network from a cluster anymore)
+        -   Remove this dialog ('required', 'management', 'display', 'migration' and 'gluster' properties will be moved to the Add/Edit network dialog).
     -   Copy network
         -   Create a copy of the network in the selected clusters
         -   A new dialog that will contain a table with two columns- (1) 'copy to' checkbox (2) all the clusters in the system (Compatibility version?).